Boundedness of elliptic Calabi-Yau threefolds: Finiteness of models for elliptic Calabi--Yau fiber spaces

-{\bf Claim 1}.
-Under the assumptions of Step 1, $W(X/Y)\subset M(X/Y)\cap B(X/Y)$. \begin{proof}[Proof of Claim 1] Let $z\in W(X/Y)$.
-As $\deg z=1>0$, then $z\in B(X/Y)$.
-Let $D$ be a divisor with $\deg D>0$.
-If $F$ is a component of the stable base locus of $D$ (over $Y$), then $F$ is a vertical divisor.
-As $v=0$, all vertical divisors are movable and it follows easily that $D$ itself is movable. \end{proof} To prove the statement of this step, as $W(X/Y)/G(X/Y)$ is compact, it suffices to invoke Lemma~\ref{lemma chambers}.\\
+Now, let $D$ be a divisor with $\deg D>0$.
+If $F$ is a component of the relative stable base locus of $D$ over $Y$, then $F$ is a vertical divisor.
+As $v=0$, all vertical divisors are movable over $Y$, since they are numerically equivalent to the pull-back of a divisor on $Y$.
+It then follows easily that $D$ itself is movable over $Y$. \end{proof} To prove the statement of this step, as $W(X/Y)/G(X/Y)$ is compact, it suffices to invoke Lemma~\ref{lemma chambers}.

 We will now proceed to prove the inductive step: we assume that $v>0$ and that the inductive hypothesis holds.
-We define $I(X/Y)$ to be the collection of all cones in $\overline M(X/Y)$ of the form $\alpha_\ast (g_Z^\ast \overline{A}(\widetilde Z/Y))$ for a marked minimal model $(\widetilde f \colon \widetilde X \rar Y,\alpha)$ of $f$ factoring as
+We define $I(X/Y)$ to be the collection of all cones in $M^e(X/Y)$ of the form $\alpha_\ast (g_{\widetilde Z}^\ast {A}(\widetilde Z/Y))$ for a marked minimal model $(\widetilde f \colon \widetilde X \rar Y,\alpha)$ of $f$ factoring as